 Pull out bed

 With a Hoppekids pull out bed, there are lots of opportunities for sleepovers in the children’s room.
-The pull out bed for the BASIC and PREMIUM junior beds measures 70x190, so it fits under the 90x200 and 120x200cm beds.
-THe pull-out bed is great for sleepovers, but can also be used when it's time for bedtime stories.
+The pull out bed for the ECO Dream and ECO Luxury junior beds measures 70x190, so it fits under the 90x200 and 120x200cm beds.
+The pull-out bed is great for sleepovers, but can also be used when it's time for bedtime stories.